CatoAntonsen/MMM-Ruter/README.md

 humanizeTimeTreshold | If time to next journey is below this value, it will be displayed as "x minutes" instead of time | 15 serviceReloadInterval | Refresh rate in MS for how often we call Ruter's web service.
 NB!
-Don't set it too low! | 30000 timeReloadInterval | Refresh rate how often we check if we need to update the time in the GUI | 1000 animationSpeed | How fast the animation changes when updating mirror | 1000
+Don't set it too low! | 30000 timeReloadInterval | Refresh rate how often we check if we need to update the time in the GUI | 1000 animationSpeed | How fast the animation changes when updating mirror - in milliseconds | 0
 fade | Set this to true to fade list from light to dark | true
 fadePoint | Start fading on 1/4th of the list | 0.25